jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 ### Don't modify user-data

-All data passed to the solver should be copied immediately to internal data structures.
-Solvers may not modify any input vectors and should assume that input vectors may be modified by users in the future.
+All data passed to the solver must be copied immediately to internal data structures.
+Solvers may not modify any input vectors and must assume that input vectors will not be modified by users in the future.

 This applies, for example, to the `terms` vector in [`ScalarAffineFunction`](@ref).
-Vectors returned to the user, e.g., via [`ObjectiveFunction`](@ref) or [`ConstraintFunction`](@ref) attributes, should not be modified by the solver afterwards.
+Vectors returned to the user, e.g., via [`ObjectiveFunction`](@ref) or [`ConstraintFunction`](@ref) attributes, must not be modified by the solver afterwards.
 The in-place version of [`get!`](@ref) can be used by users to avoid extra copies in this case.